 The Marshall Police Department has been proudly serving the community of Marshall for 125 plus years currently employing 51 sworn police officers and 19 civilians.

-The Department is led by Chief Jesus "Eddie" Campa, and supported by two Captains.
+The Department is led by Chief Cliff Carruth and supported by two Captains.
 Each Captain is responsible for one or more major components within the Department's structure: the Administrative, Investigative, and Patrol Divisions.

 The Marshall Police Department has several specialized divisions that play a vital role in the overall effectiveness of the department.
 The divisions include: Crime Scene Investigation, K-9 Unit, Marshall Criminal Apprehension Team (MCAT), motorcycle patrol and a juvenile section.
 Following the motto, “Putting Our Community First,” MPD has applied a community-based policing philosophy which features several community focused programs, including Neighborhood Watch, Crimestoppers and safety programs for kids.